 Like all entrants into a new market you want to make sure that any success is not just part of a honeymoon period.
 So it’s a good idea to keep track of the level of user interest: consistent numbers in line with your initial expansion plans are great, but if they dip below those expectations, you should reassess your marketing efforts and check that you are targeting the right audience.
 An Active Users report will monitor your users’ engagement over one day or up to 30 days.

 Why not get to know a whole group of your users at the same time?
 Say that you’ve just launched a new game, and want to measure user engagement from the first day of its launch, but don’t want to see what any other users on your site are doing.
 Cohort Analysis lets you do just that.
-It isolates and analyses the behaviour of any group of users who share a common characteristic on a day-to-day basis, week to week or month to month.
+It isolates and analyses the behavior of any group of users who share a common characteristic on a day-to-day basis, week to week or month to month.

-Cohort Analysis gives you the opportunity to see swathes of behaviour and discover how and when a group of users disengages.
+Cohort Analysis gives you the opportunity to see swathes of behavior and discover how and when a group of users disengages.
 This gives you the valuable information that you need to know when to acquire new users to make up for the group who have just left you.

 Keep your users engaged

 Once you have users on your site, you can track their every move so that you can discover what content keeps them engaged.
-The Behaviour Flow report visualises the paths that your users travel from screen to screen, page to page, and is a great way to see which areas are putting your users off and which are truly working for your new users, and ultimately for your export market.
+The Behavior Flow report visualizes the paths that your users travel from screen to screen, page to page, and is a great way to see which areas are putting your users off and which are truly working for your new users, and ultimately for your export market.